Mini Chlorine Dioxide System (MCS)

 - Decontamination Related Items

-The FULLY AUTOMATED Mini-Chlorine Dioxide System (MCS) (patent pending) is the safest and one of the fastest devices currently available for the decontamination of biological safety cabinets.
+The FULLY AUTOMATED Mini-Chlorine Dioxide System (MCS) (Patent No: US 8,524,167 B2 ) is the safest and one of the fastest devices currently available for the decontamination of biological safety cabinets.
 The MCS saves time and money, and eliminates the use of a carcinogen (formaldehyde).
 The MCS uses chlorine dioxide (CD) gas, the only alternative to formaldehyde validated by NSF International, the organization that establishes manufacturing and usage practices for biological safety cabinets.
 Built into the MCS is a charcoal gas-scrubbing unit, allowing trained technicians to safely remove chlorine dioxide gas from the target device after decontamination, requiring no external venting or chemical neutralization.

 The MCS is compatible with ALL classifications, types and models of Biological Safety Cabinets